Links on Android Authority may earn us a commission. Learn more.

 Can I recover WhatsApp messages without a backup?

 You need to have a backup of some description.
 WhatsApp doesn’t keep copies of your messages on their servers because of end-to-end encryption.
 Plus, from a cost point of view, it’s cheaper to leverage Google Drive or iCloud as backup options.
-If you haven’t backed up to the cloud, then you’ll need to have a backup in your internal storage or SD card.
+If you haven’t backed up to the cloud, you’ll need to have a backup in your internal storage or SD card.
 But this only applies to Android devices.